- Places where Charles slept

 - South Downs National Park

-Note – The Monarch’s Way books suggest that the route goes through six AONBs.
+Note – The Monarch’s Way books suggest that the route goes through six National Landscapes (or AONBs).
 As far as I can see, that is not correct, it only touches four, but it does come close to two others (Blackdown Hills and East Devon).

 Some waterways on the route